Breadcrumb

 What are the symptoms?

-The first sign of ALS is often weakness in one leg, one hand, the face, or the tongue.
+The first sign of ALS is often weakness in one leg, one hand, or the face.
+Or it can be having a hard time talking or swallowing.
 The weakness slowly spreads to both arms and both legs.
 This happens because as the motor neurons slowly die, they stop sending signals to the muscles.
 So the muscles don't have anything telling them to move.
 Over time, with no signals from the motor neurons telling the muscles to move, the muscles get weaker and smaller.

 Over time, ALS also causes: